alpiepho/macropad-timers/README.md

 - circuitpython is much nicer to use that standard Arduino C code.
 - circuitpython has decent support in VS Code
 - circuitpython VS Code Serial Monitor is nice, but can hang easily
-- coding the cmdline version made development of concept go pretty fast
+- coding the cmdline version made development of concept go faster
 - macropad libraries easy to use, decent documentation
 - ran into library/hardware limits on button presss, and consistent update speed
 - biggest problem is providing consistent timer rate independent of the number of timers
 - macropad is no longer completely isolated due to tweaks to fix performance issues
 - got sucked into tweaking the on-device code.py to fix timing issues, should have stuck to Progress List
 - current implementation work, but the timing is not consistent, and not synced to a real clock
+- did figure out how to use time.monotonic_ns() to approximate real time
+- figured out a way to present menues with the display and encoder

 ## Progress List